-- □ Your computer is equipped with an i.LINK port, which you can use to connect to an i.LINK device such as a digital video camcorder. - D The i.LINK port on your computer does not supply power to external devices generally powered by i.LINK ports. - □ The i.LINK port supports transfer rates up to 400 Mbps; however, the actual transfer rate depends on the transfer rate of the external device. - □ The optional i.LINK cables may not be available, depending on the country or area of your residency. - □ An i.LINK connection with other compatible devices is not fully guaranteed. - □ The i.LINK connection varies depending on the software applications, operating system, and i.LINK-compatible devices you use.
-See the manual that came with your software for more information. - □ Check the working conditions and operating system compatibility of i.LINK-compatible PC peripherals (for example, an HDD or a CD-RW drive) before you connect them to your computer.
+- □ Your computer is equipped with an i.LINK port, which you can use to connect to an i.LINK device such as a digital video camcorder or to connect two VAIO computers in order to copy, delete or edit files. - D The i.LINK port on your computer does not supply power to external devices generally powered by i.LINK ports. - □ The i.LINK port supports transfer rates up to 400 Mbps; however, the actual transfer rate depends on the transfer rate of the external device. - □ The optional i.LINK cables may not be available, depending on the country or area of your residency. - □ An i.LINK connection with other compatible devices is not fully guaranteed. - □ The i.LINK connection varies depending on the software applications, operating system, and i.LINK-compatible devices you use.
+See the manual that came with your software for more information. - Check the working conditions and OS compatibility of i.LINK-compatible PC peripherals (for example, an HDD or a CD-RW drive) before you connect them to your computer.